 - A working knowledge of community resources and the ability to liaise with service providers such as government agencies and community organizations to help others access support.

-- Demonstrated ability to work a flexible schedule to best meet the needs of the clients.
+- Willingness to work a flexible schedule to best meet the needs of the clients.

 - Demonstrated ability to be open-minded and non-judgmental.